aptible/www/src/markdown/legal/security.md

 p.
 13 - ["Amazon Web Services: Overview of Security Processes - May 2017"]

 ##### **2.F - Network and Host Vulnerability Scanning**
 Aptible scans both the Internet-facing network and private network of a master reference stack each month.
 Aptible is responsible for network and host security, and remediates adverse findings without customer intervention, however you may request a scan of your dedicated VPC and its hosts as needed for your own security assessments and audits.
+The scope of this scan is limited to the underlying Deploy architecture, and does not include your apps, databases, or endpoints.

 #### **3. Aptible Deploy Platform Security**